 You are Your Company’s Worst CyberSecurity Threat

-In fact, according to reports, the biggest threat to your company’s data loss is YOU.
+The biggest cybersecurity threat to your organization isn’t Russian or Chinese hackers.
+It isn’t nefarious plots schemed by cyber spies, either.
+In fact, according to reports, the worst cybersecurity threat to your company’s data loss is YOU.

 According to IBM’s CyberSecurity Intelligence Index, no less than 95 percent of all data security incidents are triggered by human error: employees who are getting tricked by digital scams.